What Are Third Conditionals?

 Compare these two sentences:

-If he had finished high school, he would have been able to go to college.
+'Could' indicates that if he had finished high school, he would have been able to go to college.

 When we use third conditional, we are talking about the result of something that did NOT happen.
 In fact, we are imagining a different past.